mk270/whitakers-words/operational.md

 Sign          | Description   | Meaning
 --------------|---------------|--------
-/             | solidus       | means 'or' or gives an alternative word.
+slash         | solidus       | means 'or' or gives an alternative word.
 It sometimes replaces the comma and is often used to compress the meaning into a short line.

 Sign          | Description   | Meaning
 --------------|---------------|--------